odoo/odoo/doc/howtos/backend.rst

 * ``<field>`` elements have a ``name`` which is the name of the field in the model (e.g. ``description``).
 Their body is the field's value.

-Data files have to be declared in the manifest file to be loaded, they can be declared in the ``'data'`` list (always loaded) or in the ``'demo'`` list (only loaded in demonstration mode).
+Data files must be declared in the manifest file to be loaded, they can be declared in the ``'data'`` list (always loaded) or in the ``'demo'`` list (only loaded in demonstration mode).